TO THE BATPOLES podcast -- A contrary view of "Marsha, Queen of Diamonds"

 Re: TO THE BATPOLES podcast -- A contrary view of "Marsha, Queen of Diamonds"

-bat-rss wrote: ↑Thu Feb 09, 2017 4:00 amYes, we noticed that too.
-We're about to record our review of "That Darn Catwoman/Scat!
-Darn Catwoman"cammy85 wrote: ↑Wed Feb 08, 2017 4:58 pm Something just crossed my mind regarding the original DVD/Bluray release: without the missing scene, Bruce and Dick aren't in the episode period!!
+cammy85 wrote: Wed Feb 08, 2017 4:58 pm Something just crossed my mind regarding the original DVD/Bluray release: without the missing scene, Bruce and Dick aren't in the episode period!!
 That's gotta be a record!!
 If I get a chance, I try to watch the episode referenced in these threads/episodes to catch everything.

 Saw this in a 1/18/67 notes article in the Boston Traveler: